-We have spoken to a lot of people looking for care with no previous experience of the Care Sector, most are unprepared, frustrated and confused by the myriad of web sites and frequently useless and irrelevant “information”, coupled with the poor media coverage the sector receives.
-It is hardly surprising that many people do not know where to start, other than a driving need for help means they have to.
+We have spoken to a lot of people looking for care with no previous experience of the care sector.
+Most are unprepared, frustrated and confused by the myriad of websites and frequently useless and irrelevant ‘information’, coupled with the poor media coverage the sector receives.
+It is hardly surprising that many people do not know where to start, other than a driving need for help means they must.

-The best source is recommendation, do you know someone locally who receives care or someone who’s relative has care, if so ask them what they think.
-District Nurses are usually a good source of information as they are community based and will work along side care agencies, other health care professionals that are community based can also be very helpful.
-GP’s generally in our experience are not very helpful, quite a lot don’t have a clue how homecare works.
+The best source is recommendation.
+Do you know someone locally who receives care or someone who’s relative has care?
+If so, ask them what they think.
+District Nurses are usually a good source of information as they are community based and will work alongside home care agencies.
+Other health care professionals that are community based can also be very helpful.
+GPs generally in our experience are not very helpful, quite a lot don’t have a clue how home care works.

-Before you call an Agency, try and get an idea of what you are trying to achieve.
-Do you require visits every day, including weekends, how many calls a day, an idea of how long those calls need to be and what needs to be achieved at each call and do calls need to be at specific times of day.
-Does the person needing care have any medical conditions that need to be taken into account, who will handle medication, do they have capacity to make decisions, it’s a time for blunt honesty.
+Before you call a home care agency, try and get an idea of what you are trying to achieve.
+Do you require visits every day?
+Including weekends?
+How many calls a day?
+Do you have an idea of how long those calls need to be, and what needs to be achieved at each call?
+Do calls need to be at specific times of day?
+Does the person needing care have any medical conditions that need to be taken into account?
+Who will handle medication?
+Do they have capacity to make decisions?
+It’s a time for blunt honesty.

-In some areas of the Country and Oxfordshire is very high on the list there is a shortage of capacity, so if you only want a call at 7.30am and 7.30pm and you are not prepared to compromise you are likely to find it much harder to source care and certainly from a specific Agency that you may have chosen, care is in short supply at present and is likely to stay that way for the foreseeable future you may need to be flexible in the short term.
+In some areas of the country, and Oxfordshire is very high on the list, there is a shortage of capacity, so if you only want a call at 7.30am and 7.30pm and you are not prepared to compromise, you are likely to find it much harder to source home care.
+Home care is in short supply at present and is likely to stay that way for the foreseeable future, therefore you may need to be flexible in the short term.

-The larger care agencies will have glossy marketing with pictures, it is highly unlikely that anyone in any of the pictures is either one of their staff or one of their clients – they will be stock photos.
-They will have been prepared by professional marketeers – this sector is not about words – it is about actions, which goes back to recommendations being the most relevant and valuable information as it is based on personal experience.
+The larger home care agencies will have glossy marketing with pictures, prepared by professional marketers – this sector is not about words – it is about actions, which goes back to recommendations being the most relevant and valuable information as it is based on personal experience.